 Broken link building is my favorite link building technique.
 Here, on a broken link checker app, you run a website in your niche, find broken links and then contact the website owner with the specifics and alternatives, which are actually links from your own websites.

 Social media promotion

-Sharing posts on social media networks such as Facebook, Twitter, Pinterest and Google+ may also impact the search results of a page rank.
+Sharing posts on social media networks such as Facebook, Twitter, Pinterest, and Linkedin may also impact the search results of a page rank.
 Search engine crawlers see pages with large numbers of social shares as significant, relevant and helpful sites.
 And they’re ranked higher.

 How many keywords do you need to add to your post in order to optimize your search engine?
 Where did you place them in your post?

-Optimal positions for your keyword include the title, the URL, the first paragraph and the last paragraph of your post.
-You should also use it as an alternative text to the main image
+Optimal positions for your keywords include the title, the URL, the first paragraph and the last paragraph of your post.
+You should also use it as an alternative text to the main image.

 I need to add a word of caution, though.
 You need to be smart about implementing your keyword placements.
 Don’t compromise your blog post readability for the sake of keyword optimization.
 If it sounds false, it’s probably wrong.

-SEO is a process to get traffic to your website from the search engine search results “Natural,” “Earned” or “Organic.”
+SEO is a process of getting traffic to your website from search engine search results for “natural,” “earned” or “organic.”
 Generally, the website that is ranked higher on the search results page in the search engine and, as a result, the website appears over and over in the search results.
-Then, the website will get a lot of traffic from Search Engine.
-This SEO (Search Engine Optimization) can target different search types, such as image search, local search, video search, academic search and news search.
+Then, the website will get a lot of traffic from search engines.
+This SEO (Search Engine Optimization) can target different search types, such as image search, local search, video search, academic search, and news search.
 This is all about the basics of SEO.